purescript/pursuit/static/help-docs/users.md

 to learn the language by limiting their exposure to these more advanced language features.

-In some cases, kind signatures can be very helpful.
-In other cases, they are a needless distraction.
-By default, all kind signatures, whether explicitly- declared by the developer or inferred by the compiler, will only be displayed if the kind signatures are considered "interesting."
+By default, all kind signatures, whether explicitly-declared by the developer or inferred by the compiler, will only be displayed if the kind signatures are considered "interesting."
 Put differently, "uninteresting" kind signatures will not be displayed.

 An "uninteresting" kind signature is one that follows this form:
 - `Type`